levylevaroni/Wanna-Play-MadLibs-/README.md

 # Wanna-Play-MadLibs-
-Creating a MadLibs activity with Javascript.
+Creating a MadLibs activity with Java.